Miners, oil majors boost FTSE 100 higher ahead of factory activity data

-Oil majors BP and Royal Dutch Shell added more than 1.2% each after Brent crude topped $70-mark on favourable demand outlook.
-[O/R]
+Oil majors BP (BP.L) and Royal Dutch Shell (RDSa.L) added more than 1.2% each after Brent crude topped $70-mark on favourable demand outlook.

 "A too rapid rise in oil prices would add on top of the worrying inflationary pressures and jeopardise the economic recovery," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.